The OpenGL interface

-pyglet provides an interface to OpenGL and GLU.
-The interface is used by all of pyglet’s higher-level API’s, so that all rendering is done efficiently by the graphics card, rather than the operating system.
+pyglet provides a direct interface to OpenGL.
+The interface is used by all of pyglet’s higher-level API’s, so that all rendering is done efficiently by the graphics card, rather than the CPU.
 You can access this interface directly; using it is much like using OpenGL from C.

 The interface is a “thin-wrapper” around